-A fun day out for all ages, we spent around three hours at the festival which was definitely enough time to get our Kimchi fix.
+A fun day out for all ages, we spent around three hours at the World Kimchi Festival which was definitely enough time to get our Kimchi fix.

 An interesting day with plenty of hands-on activities to learn more about Korean culture and of course, Kimchi.

 Rating 6/10: Tasty, fun and free!
 But in my opinion, it’s not worth travelling to Gwangju solely for the Kimchi festival (unless you’re seriously into Kimchi!)
 We spent the whole weekend exploring Gwangju and just popped into the festival for a few hours.